terryyufei/sorting_algorithms/README.md

 # 0x1B.
 C - Sorting algorithms & Big O

+## Bubble Sort
+* Bubble sort is a simple sorting algorithm that repeatedly steps through a list of elements to be sorted, compares adjacent elements, and swaps them if they are in the wrong order.
+This process is repeated until the entire list is sorted.
+The algorithm gets its name from the way smaller elements "bubble" to the top of the list.

+### Here's a step-by-step explanation of how bubble sort works:
+* Start with an unsorted list of elements.
+* Compare the first element with the second element.
+If the first element is greater than the second element, swap them.
+* Move to the next pair of elements (the second and the third) and compare them.
+Again, swap them if they are in the wrong order.
+* Repeat this process of comparing and swapping adjacent elements until you reach the end of the list.
+* At this point, the largest element in the unsorted portion of the list will be at the end of the list.
+* Now, repeat steps 2-5 for the remaining unsorted portion of the list, excluding the last element (since it is already in its correct sorted position).
+* Keep repeating steps 2-6 until the entire list is sorted.

 ## Quick Sort
 * QuickSort is a widely used sorting algorithm that follows the divide-and-conquer approach.
 It is known for its       efficiency and typically outperforms other sorting algorithms, such as Bubble Sort or Insertion Sort, especially when * dealing with large datasets.